opnfv/joid/docs/release/installation/introduction.rst

 -------------
 JOID as *Juju OPNFV Infrastructure Deployer* allows you to deploy different combinations of OpenStack release and SDN solution in HA or non-HA mode.
-For OpenStack, JOID currently supports Newton and Ocata.
+For OpenStack, JOID currently supports Ocata and Pike.
 For SDN, it supports Openvswitch, OpenContrail, OpenDayLight, and ONOS.
 In addition to HA or non-HA mode, it also supports deploying from the latest development tree.